 The Gryphon Trio is firmly established as one of the world’s preeminent piano trios.
 For more than 25 years, the trio has earned acclaim for its highly refined, dynamic, and memorable performances.
 The ensemble’s repertoire ranges from traditional to contemporary, and from European classicism to modern-day multimedia.
 Committed to redefining chamber music for the 21st century, violinist Annalee Patipatanakoon, cellist Roman Borys, and pianist Jamie Parker are creative innovators with an appetite for discovery and new ideas.
 The Trio tours regularly throughout North America and Europe and enjoys longstanding relationships with prominent arts incubators and presenters like Banff Centre for Arts and Creativity, Orford Music Academy, Music Toronto, Ottawa Chamberfest, and Festival del Lago International Academy of Music in Ajijic, Mexico.
 The Gryphon Trio often performs triple concerti with the world’s major symphony orchestras and smaller chamber orchestras.

-Each evening will also offer intermission chats with two well-known and entertaining personalities, American composer, conductor, and author Rob Kapilow and Canadian radio broadcaster, writer, and speaker Eric Friesen.
-Orcas Island Chamber Music Festival audiences have thoroughly enjoyed both Kapilow and Friesen in speaking engagements, and the Festival looks forward to their entertaining talks this December.
+Each evening is hosted by well-known Canadian radio broadcaster, writer, and speaker Eric Friesen, who will also chat during the concert intermissions with American composer, conductor, and author Rob Kapilow.
+Orcas Island Chamber Music Festival audiences have thoroughly enjoyed both gentlemen in thoughtful and entertaining speaking engagements, and the Festival looks forward to their entertaining talks this December.

 Please join the Orcas Island Chamber Music Festival and concert sponsors Cynthia and Sam Coleman and Carl de Boor in welcoming the Gryphon Trio on December 10th and 11th as they imaginatively perform the entire cycle of Beethoven trios for violin, cello, and piano over two evenings.
 As one patron in Ottawa mused, “Is there a better chamber ensemble in Canada than the Gryphon Trio?
 There is not.”
 Beethoven himself stated, “Music is a higher revelation than all wisdom and philosophy.
 Music is the electrical soil in which the spirit lives, thinks and invents.”